EDU 1107 Foundations of Education I (Introduction to Education & Human Development and Learning)

 EDU 3333 Foundations of Education III (Classroom Instructional Strategies and Classroom Management)

-EDU 3339 Elementary Math Methods I
+EDU 3339 Instructional Methods I (Mathematics in the Elementary School)

 Four credit hours.
 In this course the student will use 21st century technology tools to promote the engaged teaching and learning of concepts in elementary mathematics.
 The emphasis will be on the real number system and its subsystems, relating these systems to basic concepts of algebra and geometry.

-EDU 3343 Children's Literature and Developmental Literacy
+EDU 3343 Children’s Literature (and Developmental Literacy)

 EDU 3347 - Teaching Language Arts II